COBI Majors & Sample Plans of Study

 The following check sheets are provided for current and prospective students in the College of Business and Innovation to get an understanding of the graduation requirements for our various degree programs.

 The sample plans of study are guidelines offered to assist students in their term by term course planning.
 For the official requirements for the all degree programs, students must consult the University General Catalog issued in the year they began their degree program and their personalized Degree Audit Report (DARS).
+All students must make formal application for admission to the upper division and to declare their major.
+The earliest this can be done is while they are registered for the last semester of their sophomore year or the term just prior to reaching 60 earned hours.

 The Degree Audit Report (DARS) is available on-line through UT's Web Portal and also available from the Office of Student Retention and Academic Success in the Savage Business Complex Rm 3130.
 It is an up to date computerized list of degree requirements and the courses a student has already completed.